JackDavies/jackdavies.github.io/_posts/2023-12-20-universal-card-tray.markdown

 [![Compute Fail](/assets/img/uni-tray-project/compute-fail.png)](/assets/img/uni-tray-project/compute-fail.png)

 FreeCAD will fail to compute the model if Radius or Fillet values are 0mm.
-If you want to remove the Inner and outer fillets, set their values to a small number (e.g. 0.0001mm)
+If you want to remove the Radius or fillet, set their values to a small number (e.g. 0.0001mm)